usexfg/.github/profile/README.md

 - HΞΔŦ, an XFG-colored flatcoin minted only by burning XFG at current mint ratio, determined by XFG price in ΗΞΔŦ (as TWAP) on Hearth Exchange.
 - Certificates of Deposit, term-length ledger deposits made & paid in HΞΔŦ; earning variable % yield based on prior epoch's activity and paid from Treasury's CD yield pool.
 Based on fees from network activity ( Hearth trading fees & SwapXFG atomic swap fees)
 - SwapXFG, an in-house multi-chain currency exchange via p2p atomic swaps with adaptor signatures + DLEQ for all Fuego swaps, which keep all atomic swap transactions identical to standard XFG transactions with default privacy.
 - Protocol-owned Treasury, not particularly unique in deFi but for UTXO chains without smart contracts- a bit unique.
-Not controlled by DAO or multisig of any kind.
-Pure protocol.
-Tracks and manages burn collateral reserves and pays out interest to CD holders withdrawing at end of each epoch.
+Not controlled by DAO or multisig of any kind- pure protocol.
+Tracks & manages all pooled fees plus collateral reserves and signs interest payments to withdrawing CD at the end of each epoch (~5 days)

 ## What is 𝐗𝐅𝐆 ?

-**XFG** (or ₲) is **anti-**fragile privacy cryptocurrency and the accounting unit(s) used within Fuego network's blockchain ledger. **XFG** is minted into existance by block reward and distributed to miners in exchange for processing power to secure Fuego's blockchain using ASIC-resistant proof of work consensus, approximately every 8 minutes.
+**XFG** (or ₲) is **anti**-fragile privacy cryptocurrency and the accounting unit(s) used within Fuego network's blockchain ledger. **XFG** is minted into existance by block reward and distributed to miners in exchange for processing power to secure Fuego's blockchain using ASIC-resistant proof of work consensus, approximately every 8 minutes.
 Each **XFG** is divisible up to 7 decimal places, and just like USD *cents* or BTC *sats*- each **XFG** can be referenced down to singular (atomic) units called `fire`

 <h2><sup>(₲0.0000001 = 1 fire)</sup></h2>